They call him the Teddy Bear Dog!

 Origin of the Schnoodle Dog Breed

-The Schnoodle is a hybrid dog or a designer breed, created from two purebred breeds, the Miniature Schnauzer and the Poodle.
-Both the Schnauzer and a Poodle have their origins in Germany but have been bred in the United States for more than a hundred years now.
+The Schnoodle is a hybrid or designer breed created from two purebred breeds, the Miniature Schnauzer and the Poodle.
+The Schnauzer and a Poodle have their origins in Germany but have been bred in the United States for over a hundred years.

 And it is…

-The Schnoodle is generally a small-sized dog, not more than 10 to 12 inches at shoulder height.
+The Schnoodle is generally a small-sized dog, at most 10 to 12 inches at shoulder height.
 But it is hard to predict how big he is going to be.
-If one of his parents is a Standard Schnauzer instead of a Miniature Schnauzer, he is going to be much bigger.
+He will be much more significant if one of his parents is a Standard Schnauzer instead of a Miniature Schnauzer.

 Generally, Schnoodles come in three different sizes…

-- Toy Schnoodles; which are most common, weigh 6 to 10 pounds and are 10 to 12 inches in height.
+- Toy Schnoodles, which are most common, weigh 6 to 10 pounds and are 10 to 12 inches tall.

-- Miniature Schnoodles; weigh 13 to 20 pounds, and are 12 to 15 inches in height.
+- Miniature Schnoodles; weigh 13 to 20 pounds and are 12 to 15 inches tall.

-- Standard Schnoodles; weigh 20 to 75 pounds and are 15 to 26 inches in height.
+- Standard Schnoodles; weigh 20 to 75 pounds and are 15 to 26 inches tall.

-Schnoodles have thick beards which require a lot of trimming.
-They can have a soft, wavy type of coat like a Poodle or a rough, wiry type of coat like a Schnauzer.
+Schnoodles have thick beards, which require a lot of trimming.
+They can have a soft, wavy coat like a Poodle or a rough, wiry coat like a Schnauzer.
 They are not the sort of dogs that shed a lot.

-Can come in different colors such as black and white, black and tan, brown, white, black, gray, silver, parti-color, apricot and sable.
-This toy dog’s tail is docked by the time he is 1 or 2 years old.
+It can come in different colors such as black and white, black and tan, brown, white, black, gray, silver, parti-color, apricot, and sable.
+This toy dog’s tail is docked when he is 1 or 2 years old.

 Personality and Temperament

-The Schnoodle is always a happy and cheerful dog, always running around, and having fun.
+The Schnoodle is always a happy and cheerful dog, always running around and having fun.
 He never gets bored and looks for ways to keep himself busy.
-He is a loyal dog, very affectionate and loves his human family more than anything in the world.
+He is a loyal dog, very affectionate, and loves his human family more than anything.

 He is almost always…

-The Schnoodle is a small dog or a toy dog, and like all small breeds, he has a very good life expectancy of 13 to 17 years.
-But even this mixed-breed dog is vulnerable to certain health problems such as…
+The Schnoodle is a small dog or a toy dog, and like all small breeds, he has an excellent life expectancy of 13 to 17 years.
+But even this mixed-breed dog is vulnerable to specific health problems such as…

 - Progressive Retinal Atrophy (PRA),